arnaudbos/level-up/content/write-application-in-functional-language.md

 ---
-title: Write an application in a functional language
+title: 3- Write an application in a functional language
-date: 2017-04-02T22:48:21+01:00
-description: Built a data management platform in Clojure at Datasio.
-Currently working on a Clojure side project.
 parent: level-up
 group: "Learn a variety of programming paradigms"
 state: "done"
 ---

+1/ Built a data management platform in Clojure

+2/ Currently working on a Clojure side project

+3/ Using Java 8 and Vavr on the Copernicus Data and Information Access Services